 OPCC members encompass a wide range of backgrounds and views, the OPCC is accessible and engaged.

 Do you have concerns or great ideas that would improve the lives of this city's older population?

 Every year the OPCC run a forum on a topic that is important to you.

 Contact: Laura Cattapan, Coordinator Grants and Community Building

 Address: The City of Port Phillip, Private Bag 3, Post Office St Kilda VIC 3182

 Committee Terms of Reference

-To view the terms of reference go to Advisory Committees.
+View the terms of reference at Advisory Committees.